 But nothing happened.
 Stephanus just sat there, mesmerized by the golden circles that hovered momentarily as the sun fell beneath the chaos of the city.
 The cave of his study was plunged into darkness.

 Or perhaps Martine’s intuition had something to do with DNA.
 Was it possible that strands could communicate with each other?
 If so, then wouldn’t they communicate most with strands that were most like them?
 Genetically, Martine and her mother were as close as could be.
 They even emitted the same signal: I am the Monarch of Drama Queens.

 Perhaps their uncanny link had something to do with the sub-structures of the brain.
 If so much can happen with ten million yes and no switches in an iphone processor named Cortex-A8, what might happen with a hundred trillion synapses?
-Who knows what nonotechnological things might be happening in the minute depths and intricate loops of neaurons in the brain?
+Who knows what nonotechnological things might be happening in the minute depths and intricate loops of neurons in the brain?
 Perhaps subatomic structures or forces acted on our DNA and neurons even though we had no way of measuring this.
-Perhaps even smaller structures — forms of force or gravity that we can’t yet measure — were acting on these unseen forces.
+Perhaps even smaller structures — forms of force or gravity that we can’t even imagine — were acting on these unseen forces.
 What frequencies might our brain waves be capable of transmitting or receiving?

 But did he really believe this?
 What did monads or god-strings have to do with science?
 Leibniz had the luxury of dreaming up monads because 300 years ago there were no electron microscopes or spectrographs.
-Did Kenneth really believe that neutrons and DNA were being manipulated by some unseen subatomic force, or that our brains had evolved into wireless transceivers?
+Did Kenneth really believe that neurons and DNA were being manipulated by some unseen subatomic force, or that our brains had evolved into wireless transceivers?